marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/aarch64-function-attributes.rst

 However, inlining a function compiled without :option:`-mstrict-align` into a function compiled with :option:`-mstrict-align` is allowed.

-Note that CPU tuning options and attributes such as the :option:`-mcpu` =, :option:`-mtune` = do not inhibit inlining unless the CPU specified by the :option:`-mcpu` = option or the :gcc-attr:`cpu=` attribute conflicts with the architectural feature rules specified above.
+Note that CPU tuning options and attributes such as the :option:`-mcpu=`, :option:`-mtune=` do not inhibit inlining unless the CPU specified by the :option:`-mcpu=` option or the :gcc-attr:`cpu=` attribute conflicts with the architectural feature rules specified above.